Limelight (2011 film): Distribution

 Limelight premiered on April 22 at the 2011 Tribeca Film Festival.
 World distribution rights were acquired by Magnolia Pictures prior to the Tribeca premiere.

 Feature film adaptation

-On April 12, 2018, Alfonso Gomez-Rejon is set to direct the feature film adaptation of Limelight, with Nicholas Pileggi and JJ Sacha writing the script, Jen Gatien & Christopher Donnelly will produce the film and Amazon Studios will distribute the film adaptation.
+As of April 12, 2018, Alfonso Gomez-Rejon was set to direct the feature film adaptation of Limelight, with Nicholas Pileggi and JJ Sacha writing the script, Jen Gatien & Christopher Donnelly producing the film and Amazon Studios distributing the film adaptation.